llvm/circt/docs/RationaleComb.md

 ### Zero-bit integer width is not supported

-Combinatorial operations like add and multiply work on values of signless standard integer types, e.g. `i42`, but they do not allow zero bit inputs.
+Combinational operations like add and multiply work on values of signless standard integer types, e.g. `i42`, but they do not allow zero bit inputs.
 This design point is motivated by a couple of reasons: